AI in banking

 Unified process orchestration for front-to-back execution

 AI can't work front-to-back if your processes are broken.
-In many banks, the front office is disconnected from the back office.
-A customer applies for an account on their phone.
-The application falls into a black hole while manual teams review it.
+In many banks, the front office disconnects from the back office.

 Unified orchestration solves this.
-Onboarding, servicing, and collections all run on one process layer.
-AI handles routine steps automatically.
-It only stops for human review when necessary.
+Onboarding, servicing, and collections run on one process layer where AI handles routine steps automatically.

 The contact center agent sees the same status as the branch manager.
 The customer sees it too.
 When you unify orchestration, AI becomes useful.
 It guides a process from start to finish rather than answering a question and leaving the customer stranded.